 The National Human Genome Research Institute began as the National Center for Human Genome Research (NCHGR), which was established in 1989 to carry out the role of the National Institutes of Health (NIH) in the International Human Genome Project (HGP).

 This professional organization has information about genetic counselors and what patients can expect when they work with a genetic counselor.
 See aboutgeneticcounselors.com for more details.

 A resource for patients to explore genetic medical issues and get answers to questions.
-You can start by browsing a genetic disease list, locate a disease by symptoms or ask a question.
+You can start by browsing a genetic disease list, locating a disease by symptoms or asking a question.
 The site already contains thousands of questions and answers about living with genetic disorders, all written by genetic counselors and other medical experts.